moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 - **spacenav_to_twist** node: Converts incoming commands from the joystick to Cartesian commands or joint angle commands, depending on which buttons are pressed.

 - **tf**: This topic carries ROS coordinate frame information.
 The jogger uses it to transform commands from the joystick's frame of reference to the robot's frame of reference.
-These frames are selected in ``config/sia5_simulated_config.yaml``.
+These frames are selected in ``config/ur_simulated_config.yaml``.

 - **joint_states**: The jogger uses this joint information for calculations.

 - **move_group**: The jogger uses the MoveIt! move_group node to help with some calculations and parse things like joint limits.

-- **sia5_controller/command**: This is the outgoing command that causes the robot to move.
+- **joint_group_position_controller/command**: This is the outgoing command that causes the robot to move.

-- **planning_scene**: If collision detection is enabled, the jogger should halt before colliding with obstacles in the planning scene.

 .. image:: jogging_rqt_graph.png
    :width: 700px